New feature in Ivy - ivy-occur

 Example 2

-I press C-S-o, bound to counsel-rhythmbox
+I press C-S-o, bound to counsel-rhythmbox, and enter

 completion session is closed (effectively C-g), and a new

-buffer *ivy-occur counsel-rhythmbox "u2"*
+buffer *ivy-occur counsel-rhythmbox "u2"* is generated with all

-songs that match u2
+songs that match u2.

-As a reminder, counsel-rhythmbox
+As a reminder, counsel-rhythmbox has two actions: play (the

-.
+default) and enqueue.
 In this new buffer, pressing RET or

-action (since it was active at the
+mouse-1 will call the play action (since it was active at the

-was called) for the current candidate.
+moment ivy-occur was called) for the current candidate.
 So I've

 effectively added a playlist functionality to counsel-rhythmbox